DeepSecurityHealthCheck/HealthCheckCore/CONTRIBUTING.md

 All submissions, including submissions by project members, require review.
 We use Github pull requests for this purpose.

+## Pull Request Guidelines
 Some tips for good pull requests:
 * Use our code
   [style guide](https://www.python.org/dev/peps/pep-0008/).
-  When in doubt, try to stay true to the existing code of the project.
+  When in doubt, try looking for other good style guides like [Google style guide](https://google.github.io/styleguide/pyguide.html)..
 * Write a descriptive commit message.
 What problem are you solving and what are the consequences?
 Where and what did you test?
 Some good tips:
   [here](http://robots.thoughtbot.com/5-useful-tips-for-a-better-commit-message)